psidhu42/bikesharing/README.md

 ### Purpose

-Using NYC Citibike data from August 2019 and Tableau Public perform an analysis to determine how long the bikes are checked out by all riders and then by gender.
-Also find the total number of rides and show the busiest hours and days by usertype (Subscribers or Customers) and by gender.
+Using Tableau Public and NYC Citibike data from August 2019 perform an analysis by creating charts and graphs to determine how long the bikes are checked out by all riders and then by gender.
+Also find the total number of rides and show the busiest hours and days by user type (Subscribers or Customers) and by gender.
 The graphs and charts will help determine if a similar business plan would be successful in Des Moines, IA.

 ## Results of Analysis